-- 1 How is water used to create electricity? - 2 What is the main source of renewable energy in the world? - 3 What advantages and disadvantages does the building of dams bring? - 4 How can you stop a river flowing to enable a dam wall to be built?
+- 1 How is water used to create electricity? - 2 What advantages and disadvantages does the building of dams bring? - 3 How can you stop a river flowing to build a dam wall?

-- 5 Look carefully at Source 1.26.
-Oblique aerial images are taken from an angle and show a foreground and a background.
+upstream of the Three Gorges Dam on the Yangtze 4 Look carefully at Source 3.
+Obligue aerial images are taken River? from an angle and show a foreground and a background.
 Is the dam wall in the foreground or the background?

-- 6 Draw a sketch of the oblique aerial image (Source 1.26) and label the following:

-- Three Gorges Dam

-- Yangtze River

-- hydroelectricity plant

-- flooded valley.